oxford-s/Landing-Page/README.md

 - Optimized CSS animations
 - Responsive images

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## Credits

-- Design & Development: Code And Create
 - Images: Various sources
 - Icons: Font Awesome
 - Fonts: Google Fonts

----
-© 2023 Coffee House.
-All Rights Reserved.